The most important things at a glance:

 This even has historical roots.
 During the Great Depression In the early twentieth century, popcorn sales soared because, at just 5 to 10 cents per bag, it was an inexpensive alternative to other staple grain foods (such as bread). during the Second World War Popcorn enjoyed great popularity in America because it could be effectively sweetened with relatively little sugar and was therefore the perfect snack in times of sugar shortages.

-As you can see, natural popcorn has many advantages, but most connoisseurs will probably agree that the extra kick of flavor (and maybe a touch of butter) is simply part of the real popcorn experience.
-The butter is there not only carries flavor , but also allows salt and other powdered spices to adhere to the mushroom-shaped flakes, for a uniform taste experience.
+As you can see, natural popcorn has many advantages, but most connoisseurs will probably agree that for the real popcorn experience, the extra kick of flavor (and maybe a touch of butter) is simply a must.
+The butter is there not only a flavor carrier , but also allows salt and other powdered spices to adhere to the mushroom-shaped flakes, for a uniform taste experience.

-But what is better?
+But what's better?
 Barbecue?
 Salty?
-Or perhaps classic sweet?
+Or perhaps a classic sweet?

 For all those who are undecided, here is a great suggestion for the next football game or movie night:

-For sweet popcorn Simply melt butter, let it cool slightly and then powdered sugar Stir in.
-Then pour the mixture over the freshly popped flakes and shake everything well (be careful: hot butter) – add a handful mini marshmallows and mix in M&Ms (maybe in the colors of your favorite team) and you're done.
+For sweet popcorn simply melt butter, let it cool slightly and then powdered sugar Stir in.
+Then pour the mixture over the freshly popped flakes and shake everything well (careful: hot butter) – add a handful Mini marshmallows and M&Ms (maybe in the colors of your favorite team) and you're done.

 Try it out and decide for yourself.